 If the relying party is unable to use the CARL in accordance with Section 4.9.6 to check if the certificate used is valid or not, OCSP services as described in Section 4.9.9 shall be used.

-HiPKI RCA provides the OCSP inquiry service.
-The relying parties may use HTTP-based POST or GET method to execute the OCSP inquiry service.
-For the status of self-issued certificates, subordinate CA certificates and cross-certificates, HiPKI RCA updates information provided via its OCSP service at least every twelve months and within 24 hours after revoking a certificate in order to allow the OCSP inquiry service to provide the most updated and correct status of the certificates.
+HiPKI RCA provides the OCSP service, and the OCSP responder operated by HiPKI RCA supports the HTTP-based POST and GET methods, as described in RFC 6960 and RFC 5019.
+HiPKI RCA updates the status of self-issued certificates, subordinate CA certificates and cross-certificates provided via its OCSP service at least every twelve months and within 24 hours after any of these certificates is revoked in order to allow the OCSP service to provide the most updated and correct status of the certificates.